rubensworks/article-privacy-decentralized/content/solution.md

 #### Parameter Handling

-When using AMFs, it is important to take account that these have certain parameters, and that all operations must be known before any operation can be done with them.
+When using AMFs, it is important to consider that certain parameters need to be configured, and that all operations must be known before they can be operationalised.
 For example, for Bloom filters the parameters are the number of hashes and bits.
 These parameters and the number of entries all impact the false positive error rate.
-Concretely, these parameters have to be identical before AMFs can be combined within an aggregator, and they have to be known before a client can make use of them.
+Concretely, the parameters used to setup individual summaries need to be identical such that they can be combined by an aggregator.

-In a decentralised environment, it is however difficult to reach a consensus between all parties to use fixed parameters.
+In a decentralised environment, it is however difficult to reach a consensus between all parties with respect to fixed parameters.
 Furthermore, since the number of values within an AMF has an impact on the error rate, it is sometimes even required to use different parameters for different numbers of entries.
 As such, no single set of AMF parameters should be used.